ferrous-systems/embedded-rust-and-serde/index.md

 ## alignment

-some devices (Arm) don't allow unaligned access at all
+some devices (arm) don't allow unaligned access at all

 ## when can problems happen?